 Management has determined that acquisition costs incurred which were capitalized may have future economic benefits and may be economically recoverable.
 Management uses several criteria in its assessments of economic recoverability and probability of future economic benefits including geologic and other technical information, preliminary economic assessment, accessibility of facilities and existing permits.
-For the Unkur property located in Russia, the Company assessed during the year ended September 30, 2022 that there was no future economic benefits to be received and accordingly impaired the project to \$Nil (Note 7).
+During the year ended September 30, 2022, the Company assessed that there was no future economic benefits to be received from its then held Unkur project located in Russia and accordingly impaired the project to \$Nil (Note 7).